coder-sapient/json-api-document-builder/README.md

 }
 ```

-If the `ResourceResolver` implements [CountableResolver](/src/Resolver/CountableResolver.php), `Builder` will add top-level meta objects to the resulting document.
+If the `ResourceResolver` implements [CountableResolver](/src/Resolver/CountableResolver.php), the `Builder` will add top-level meta objects to the resulting document.

 ```
 {